Rockford, Minnesota

 Rockford is a city in Wright and Hennepin counties in the U.S. state of Minnesota.
-The population was 4,316 at the 2010 census.
+The population was 4,500 at the 2020 census.
 While Rockford is mainly located within Wright County, a small part of the city extends into Hennepin County.
 It is part of the Minneapolis–Saint Paul metropolitan statistical area.
 Minnesota State Highway 55 serves as a main route in the city.

 History

-Prior to the founding of what is today Rockford, Native Americans inhabited the area.

-Mounds anywhere from 500 to 1500 years old can be found, as well as a trail dating just as long that runs under the Bridge Street Bridge on the Hennepin County side.
+Evidence of indigenous settlement in what is today Rockford can be found in burial mounds ranging from 500 to 1500 years old, as well as a trail which runs under the Bridge Street Bridge on the Hennepin County side.

-The area was a natural border land between the Ojibwe and Dakota, and was good hunting and wintering grounds to the tribes that could come and go.
-It officially belonged to the Dakotas.
-The closest Objibwe village was over in Dayton, on the Crow.
+The area was a natural border land between the Ojibwe and Dakota, with both tribes utilizing the space for hunting and wintering.
+Though the space was primarily utilized by the Dakota, there also existed an Objibwe village near modern-day Dayton, on the Crow River.

-As Wisconsin became settled, the Winnebago were pushed west and set up camp in Rockford.
-There was discussion about creating a reservation for them at the spot, but late 1840s Minneapolis was booming and those folks didn’t want a reservation so close.
+As colonial settlement widened in Wisconsin, the Ho-Chunk were pushed west and forced to resettle near Rockford.
+Though the creation of a reservation at the site was proposed, concerns were raised about the proximity of an indigenous reservation so close to Minneapolis, a rapidly-developing economic center at the time.

-After the Treaty Traverse de Sioux in 1851, the land was open to white settlers.
-Surveying was completed in 1854, and plots became available.
-The Winnebago were still here; George Florida wrote a memory of skating with the Native children on the Crow River.
+After the Treaty Traverse de Sioux in 1851, the land was opened to white settlers; after surveying was completed in 1854, plots became available for purchase to homesteaders.